Overview of the Programme:

 Previously Vice Chairman of Barclays Investment Bank, and Global co-head of Healthcare Investment Banking.
 Prior to that I was Global co-Head of Healthcare Banking at Citigroup, and 11 years at Goldman Sachs (NY, London and Frankfurt).

-Chairman of Trustees at Squash Squared, and Trustee on the Professional Squash Association Foundation.
+Trustee on the Professional Squash Association Foundation.

 MBA from INSEAD and MA in Engineering Science from Oxford University.